Cyclotron Radiation Emission Spectroscopy of Electrons from Tritium Beta Decay and $^{83\rm m}$Kr Internal Conversion

-Because the spectra contain many bins with zero or few counts, goodness-of-fit testing is performed by MC sampling of the Poisson $\chi^2$, treating the fitted spectrum as the truth, as suggested in~\cite{Baker:ChiSquare1984}.
-The Poisson $\chi^2$ for a recorded spectrum is compared to the distribution generated from the MC simulation to check the goodness of fit.
+where $y_i$ is the expected number of events in bin $i$ according to Eqs.~\ref{eq:FullModel1} and \ref{eq:FullModel2}, and $n_i$ is the measured number of events in that bin.
+Because the spectra contain many bins with zero or few counts, $\chi^2$/DOF is not an optimal figure of merit.
+Instead, goodness-of-fit testing is performed as suggested in~\cite{Baker:ChiSquare1984}.
+Treating the fitted spectrum as the truth, the Poisson $\chi^2_{\lambda,p}$ is sampled by Monte-Carlo, and the distribution of Poisson $\chi^2_{\lambda,p}$ is compared to the $\chi^2_{\lambda,p}$ for the data.